 i.
 “Try us, O God; but enable us to stand the trial!”
 (Horne)

 ii.
 “If God has enabled us not only to keep our life, but our position, we are bound to give him double praise.
 Living and standing is the saint’s condition through divine grace.
 Immortal and immovable are those whom God preserves.”
 (Spurgeon)

 c.
-For You, O God, have tested us: God only blesses His people, but sometimes the blessing is in a difficult testing.
-The Psalmist praised God for life and secure position, but also recognized the hardships of life.
+For You, O God, have tested us: God blesses His people, but sometimes the blessing is in a difficult testing.
+The psalmist praised God for life and secure position, but also recognized the hardships of life.
 He expressed the hardships and testing with many word pictures.

 · You have brought us into the net: We felt the freedom of being able to swim wherever we pleased, and life was full of options and choices.
 Suddenly, that freedom seemed gone and our choices became few.

 · You laid affliction on our backs: We used to walk easy and carefree, as if we did not have a single burden.
 Now our backs are loaded with affliction, and we find the weight difficult to bear.